fosterrath-mila/ift6759/projects/project1/evaluation.md

 ```
 We will automatically be detecting the user config file and providing if needed it in our own batch
 evaluation script.

+Finally, note that your model should in no circumstances produce Not-A-Number (NaN) values as output.
+The
+evaluation will throw an error if it does, and you will be penalized.
+If the groundtruth contains a NaN value
+for a target GHI, we will ignore its impact on our end.
+We will also only focus on daytime sequences, and ignore
+nighttime predictions.